imflamboyant/serverless-aws-chat/README.md

 # Serverless AWS Chat With IoT Core

 This project implements a serverless chat application using AWS IoT Core.
-It allows real-time communication between devices connected to IoT Core, leveraging AWS services for a scalable and efficient chat solution.
+It is showcasing a real-time communication between connected clients.
+Additionally, it provides the infrastructure to persist and retrieve chat messages.

 ## Project Overview

 - Utilizes AWS CDK for infrastructure as code
-- Implements serverless architecture using AWS Lambda and IoT Core
+- Implements serverless architecture using AWS Lambda, IoT Core & DynamoDB
 - Provides real-time messaging capabilities
-- Includes a simple client-side interface for demonstration
+- Includes a simple client-side web interface for demonstration

 ## Prerequisites